Hannes M. Schalle: Special Programming & Sports Documentaries

+Music & Arts Documentaries

-Moonlake Entertainment produced in 2015 and 2016 in cooperation with ORF and 3sat the film Salzburg – Gesamtkunstwerk in the Heart of Europe.
-The documentary film narrated by Jedermann actor Cornelius Obonya, premiered at the Salzburg Festival on the Siemens Festspielbühne on 28 July 2016.
+In 2015 and 2016, Moonlake Entertainment, in collaboration with ORF and 3sat, produced the film Salzburg – Gesamtkunstwerk in the Heart of Europe.
+The documentary film, narrated by Jedermann actor Cornelius Obonya, premiered at the Salzburg Festival on the Siemens Festspielbühne on 28 July 2016.

-In 2017 he worked as Writer, director and Producer on the Documentation "Karajan – The Maestro and his Festival", a Moonlake Entertainment production, coproduced by the Karajan Institute, ORF/ 3sat, Salzburg Easter Festival and Unitel.
-The film will focus on Herbert von Karajan's work as a conductor, stage director and opera producer and the 2017 staging of Richard Wagner's opera "Valkyrie", a reconstruction of his 1967 original.
+In 2017, he worked as Writer, director and Producer on the Documentation Karajan: The Maestro and his Festival, a Moonlake Entertainment production, coproduced by the Karajan Institute, ORF/ 3sat, Salzburg Easter Festival and Unitel.
+The film will focus on Herbert von Karajan's work as a conductor, stage director and opera producer and the 2017 staging of Richard Wagner's opera Valkyrie, a reconstruction of his 1967 original.
 It will the historic and the present production face to face and show the highlights of 50 years Salzburg Easter Festival.

-In 2017 Hannes wrote, produced and directed the music feature Documentation "Climb Every Mountain - The Sound of Music revisited", a Moonlake Entertainment production, featuring American Idol Finalist Joshua Ledet, the Eurovision Song Contest 2015 finalists The Makemakes and 16 Time Grammy Award Winning producer Humberto Gatica.
-The Film was shot in Los Angeles and Salzburg and had its Prime Time TV Premiere on the Austrian Red Bull GmbH owned Channel ServusTV and will be released internationally in October 2019 on Amazon Prime.